 Q: Is Metronidazole or Clindamycin a better BV treatment?

 Both metronidazole and clindamycin are trusted treatments for BV and have similar rates of success.
 You’re in good hands with either treatment!
-If you’ve had positive or negative experiences with one medication in the past, feel free to make a medication selection upon checkout with Wisp, or send your doctor a message about your preference.
+If you’ve had positive or negative experiences with one medication in the past, feel free to make a medication selection upon checkout with Wisp, or send your provider a message about your preference.

 Q: Is it ok to drink alcohol with Metronidazole?